^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neurological syndrome - ascending paralysis - is an acute form of post-infection multiple damage to the peripheral nerves.
-Other names of this pathology are ascending Landry paralysis or Landry syndrome, ascending paralysis of Guillain-Barre (Guillain-Barre-Strohl syndrome, GBS).
-There is also the name of the Landry-Guillain-Barre syndrome.
+Neurological syndrome – ascending paralysis – is an acute form of post-infectious multiple damage to peripheral nerves.
+Other names for this pathology: ascending Landry paralysis or Landry syndrome, ascending Guillain-Barré paralysis (Guillain-Barré-Strall syndrome, GBS).
+There is also the name Landry-Guillain-Barré syndrome.

-In general, all these terms are used to describe a fairly clinically heterogeneous pathology - inflammatory demyelinating polyradiculoneuropathy (AIDP), acute motor neuropathy of axons, acute motor-sensory neurosonic axons and Miller-Fisher syndrome.
+In general, all these terms are used to describe a fairly clinically heterogeneous pathology - inflammatory demyelinating polyradiculoneuropathy (AIDP), acute axonal motor neuropathy, acute axonal motor-sensory neuropathy and Miller-Fisher syndrome.

 Epidemiology

-The total annual statistics for ascending paralysis is one case for 55-91 thousand people.
-In Western countries, the number of new episodes per year is from 0.89 to 1.89 cases per 100,000 people.
-The risk of developing an ascending paralysis is increased by 20% for each decade of life (data from the European journal of physical and rehabilitation medicine).
+The overall annual statistics for ascending paralysis is one case per 55-91 thousand people.
+In Western countries, the number of new episodes per year is from 0.89 to 1.89 cases per 100 thousand people.
+The risk of developing ascending paralysis increases for each decade of life by 20% (data from the European Journal of Physical and Rehabilitation Medicine).

-The ascending paralysis of Guillain-Barre (or Landry) develops as a result of damage to myelin sheaths of axons of nerve fibers.
+Ascending Guillain-Barré (or Landry's) palsy develops as a result of damage to the myelin sheaths of the axons of nerve fibers.

-Recently, it is believed that the causes of ascending paralysis are of an autoimmune nature: the body's defense system mistakenly attacks the nerve cells of the peripheral nervous system and their supporting structures.
-Axons (processes) of nerve cells that transmit nerve impulses to neuromuscular junctions are covered with a sheath of Schwann cells that contain myelin.
+Recently, it has been believed that the causes of ascending paralysis are autoimmune in nature: the body's defense system mistakenly attacks the nerve cells of the peripheral nervous system and their supporting structures.
+The axons (processes) of nerve cells that transmit nerve impulses to the neuromuscular junctions are covered with a sheath of Schwann cells, which contain myelin.

 Pathogenesis

-Today, the pathogenesis of ascending paralysis, which is caused by the violation of the myelin sheath of nerve fibers and the reduction or complete cessation of nerve signals, is associated with the activation of cellular immunity (T-lymphocytes and macrophages) and the development of a state that, by its mechanism, is close to a slowed down allergic reaction.
-This is expressed in the production of antibodies IgG, IgM and IgA against the envelope cells (gangliosides GM1, GD1a, GT1a and GQ1b).
+Today, neurologists associate the pathogenesis of ascending paralysis, which results from damage to the myelin sheath of nerve fibers and a decrease or complete cessation of nerve signal transmission, with the activation of cellular immunity (T-lymphocytes and macrophages) and the development of a condition that is similar in its mechanism to a delayed allergic reaction.
+This is expressed in the production of IgG, IgM and IgA antibodies against the cells of the sheath (gangliosides GM1, GD1a, GT1a and GQ1b).

 Most often, the synthesis of autoantibodies in the body is provoked by a previous infection.
 Infectious causes of ascending paralysis are extremely diverse.
-As one of the symptoms, ascending paralysis of Guillain-Barre (ascending paralysis of Landry) can be observed in patients with:
+As one of the symptoms, ascending Guillain-Barré paralysis (ascending Landry paralysis) can be observed in patients with:

 • rabies and brucellosis;

-• Herpes viral infection, cytomegalovirus, Epstein-Barr virus and hepatitis E;
+• infection with the herpes virus, cytomegalovirus, Epstein-Barr virus and hepatitis E;

-• respiratory form of mycoplasmosis and chlamydia, that is caused by Mycoplasma pneumoniae and Chlamydophila pneumoniae atypical pneumonia;
+• respiratory form of mycoplasmosis and chlamydia, that is, atypical pneumonia caused by Mycoplasma pneumoniae and Chlamydophila pneumoniae;

 • lymphocytic choriomeningitis (which is a viral infection carried by mice);